Sloimayyy/nodestone/src/main/kotlin/nodestonecore/backends/gpubackend/notes.md

-Have a function in the shader that takes in an index, and updates the component at that index.

 ### Data layout
 The graph is an array of u32 with nodes, and then a variable length array of their inputs:\